DataDebs/Understanding-Hospital-Performance-Through-Data/README.md

 - Duplicates: No duplicate records were found.

 ### Exploratory Data Analysis
-EDA involved exploring data sales to answer questions such as
+Several analyses and visualizations were performed to understand the dataset.
+The following questions were explored.
 - How efficiently patients move through care?
 - Where delays may exist
 - What outcomes patients experience?
 - Which operational signals leadership should monitor?
 - How efficiently patients move through care
 - What is this hospital doing well operationally?
--Where do you suspect bottlenecks or risks exist?
+- Where do you suspect bottlenecks or risks exist?
--Which results would concern leadership?
+- Which results would concern leadership?
--What clarifying questions would you ask clinicians or administrators before recommending action?
+- What clarifying questions would you ask clinicians or administrators before recommending action?

-### Data Analysis
-Some interesting codes/features worked with include
-- Power Query to format the datetime to
-- Functions like Maxifs where used to find the most previous date.time discharge date.time for same patient where earlier admission and discharge date.time is before current admission.
-Ifs functions were used where readmission is within 30 days then 1, else 0

 ### Results/Findings
 The analysis result is as follows;
 #### What is this hospital doing well operationally?